bkkongyir1106/web-bkkongyir/content/home/service.md

     date_start: '2025-03-05'
     date_end: '2025-03-05'
     description: Reviewed students' innovative projects in science, mathematics, Machine Learning, and Artificial Intelligence, and provided constructive comments and suggestions to encourage and enhance students' development in STEM.
+Held individual interviews
+                 (presentations) with each participant to decide competition winners.

   - title: Science and Mathematics Judge
     company: The Ohio Academy of Science
     company_url: https://www.ohiosci.org/